 They do add some spice to the photo but that’s a lot to carry.
 The small basket in the below photo couldn’t fit in my bag so I held it which wasn’t a whole lot of fun.
 I didn’t walk as long.

 In most cases, I try to find something in the environment to enhance the photo like a pine cone, flower or nice leave.
 My dog Oreo, when she sits still, can add a little something to the photo.

 Since my thumb is often in the photos, I’ll put on a nice ring as a decoration.

->

-> Sometimes top-down or straight on photos work.
-In most cases, I’m sitting or kneeling on the ground to come at these books at different angles.
+Sometimes top-down or straight on photos work.
+In most cases, I’m sitting or kneeling on the ground.
 Fortunately, I’m so focused on the shot that I don’t realize how silly I look until I stand up to move on.
 Often, I’ll hold the journal against the background.
 Keep in mind the sun’s position.
 You get a terrible glare on glossy covers when the sun hits it certain angles.

->

-> The Perfect Background
+The Perfect Background